dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * The component's constructor is invoked.
 * The constructors of DI services supplied to the component's constructor via the [`@inject`](xref:mvc/views/razor#inject) directive or the [`[Inject]` attribute](xref:blazor/fundamentals/dependency-injection#request-a-service-in-a-component) are invoked.

 An error in an executed constructor or a setter for any `[Inject]` property results in an unhandled exception and stops the framework from instantiating the component.
-If the app is operating over a SignalR connection, the circuit fails.
+If the app is operating over a circuit, the circuit fails.
 If constructor logic may throw exceptions, the app should trap the exceptions using a [`try-catch`](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.

 ### Lifecycle methods